uniba-mi/quare/README.md

 - Run `docker compose run --service-ports --entrypoint bash backend` to get a bash that is attached to the frontend container.
 - Run `./benchmark.py` to start the backend in development mode.

+### Quantitative Evaluation
+On February 28, 2024, a quantitative evaluation was performed with trending GitHub repositories and repositories that are expected to be FAIR.
+You find the source code in the file [quantitative_evaluation.py](./backend/quantitative_evaluation.py).
+The resulting files are located in the folder [quantitative_evaluation](./backend/data/quantitative_evaluation/).

 ## Citation
 If you use this software, please cite it as below: